-DHCS is a dynamic department with talented, committed staff.
-We work collaboratively to fill a vital role in the ongoing health of Californians.
-Going forward, we will continue to use our state’s limited tax dollars as effectively as possible, finding opportunities to improve Californians’ health, and the health care delivery system, of our great state.
+DHCS is a dynamic department with ambitious goals and a talented, committed staff.
+We work hard each day to fulfill our vital responsibility to support the delivery of quality health care to Californians.
+Going forward, we will continue to use our state’s tax dollars as effectively as possible while finding opportunities to improve Californians’ health and the health care delivery system of our great state.

 On January 7, 2011, Governor Brown appointed Toby Douglas as director of the California Department of Health Care Services (DHCS).
-Home to the state's Medicaid program, called Medi-Cal, DHCS administers programs to support the vital health care needs of more than 8.3 million Californians annually.
-DHCS employs 3,000 staff and manages expenditures of more than $42 billion in public funds.
-Douglas had been chief deputy director since 2009 and held leadership positions in the department since 2005.
+Home to the state's Medicaid program, called Medi-Cal, DHCS administers programs to support the vital health care needs of about 12 million Californians.
+DHCS employs nearly 3,700 staff members and manages expenditures of more than $90 billion in public funds.
+Before being named director, Douglas was chief deputy director since 2009 and held leadership positions in the department since 2005.

-From 2001 to 2005, Douglas was a senior manager of activities related to health access, policy and planning at the San Mateo County Health Department.
-Before that, Douglas was a research associate at the Urban Institute, a non-partisan, social policy research organization in Washington, D.C., and an AmeriCorps VISTA volunteer.
+From 2001 to 2005, Douglas was a senior manager of activities related to health access, policy, and planning at the San Mateo County Health Department.
+Before that, he was a research associate at the Urban Institute, a non-partisan, social policy research organization in Washington, D.C., and an AmeriCorps VISTA volunteer.

-Douglas graduated from the University of California, Berkeley, with a bachelor’s degree in economics.
+Douglas graduated from the University of California, Berkeley (Cal), with a bachelor’s degree in economics.
 He also earned master’s degrees in public health and public policy from Cal.